This is the English version of my blog GDAMAS (Portuguese language, online since 2010). I'm still working on it. English is not my native language.

 Usually, Winter is not intense in the Algarve.
 Temperatures are higher when compared to the rest of the country, rarely advancing to negative numbers.

 But no matter how the temperatures are, one thing still doesn’t change: Tourists practically disappear from the Algarve during almost all Winter.
 Therefore, many attractions — bars, restaurants, parks, monuments, strongholds, castles — reduce opening hours, or simply do not open.
 The beaches, key interest in the region, are empty.

 And there’s more: The night arrives earlier, with the sky getting dark around 5 PM.

 Tourism is so miserable that many hotels see the season as an opportunity for recess to all employees.

-Frankly, it’s depressing.
-It is sad to see and feel the doldrums, in contrast to the high spirits of other times.
+It’s sad to see and feel the doldrums, in contrast to the high spirits of other times.

+Without a doubt, I say that Winter is a TERRIBLE choice for tourism in the Algarve.
 Consequently, the Algarve is not a good idea for Christmas and réveillon.
 (But understand, please, that the other regions of Portugal are great for this.
-By the way, New Year’s Eve in Madeira Island is considered the most beautiful in the world.)
+By the way, many people consider the New Year’s Eve in Madeira Island the most beautiful in the world.)

 Oh, I love attentive readers!

 Winter ends on March 21st, but, from the second week of March, Spring almost arriving, tourism begins to revive.
 It’s a good time to be here.
 Not the best, but viable — calmer, pleasant, with many places open.